chpxu/dotfiles/README.md

 4. I use the [candy-icons](https://www.gnome-look.org/p/1305251/) icon theme.
 5. I use [Nordzy-cursors](https://www.gnome-look.org/p/1571937) as my cursor theme.

-I haven't been bothered to theme GTK2 (who uses it other than GIMP stable lol), and wasn't satisfied with any Nordic GTK2 themes, and so for a GTK2/3 compatible theme, I really enjoy [Olympic-Dark](https://www.gnome-look.org/p/1302313).
+I haven't been bothered to theme GTK2 (who uses it other than GIMP stable lol).
+Copying stuff from `gtk-2.0` into relevant GTK2 apps' themes folder seems to work.

+~~I wasn't satisfied with any Nordic GTK2 themes, and so for a GTK2/3 compatible theme, I really enjoy [Olympic-Dark](https://www.gnome-look.org/p/1302313).
+BTW Olympic Dark is still very nice!~~

 ## Applications
 These are the main applications and programs I use.
 Almost everything has been installed from the void repositories or with `xbps-src`.
 It is necessary to enable the [nonfree repos](https://docs.voidlinux.org/xbps/repositories/index.html) on Void, or the equivalent on your distro.